top of page

 Former Undergraduate Research Assistant

 Simran graduated with a Bachelor's degree in Psychology with minors in Literature and Child Development and Social Intervention from New York University Abu Dhabi.
-Her Capstone Project explored the relationship between the coherence of autobiographical memories, and listener feedback.
-Simran completed her M.Sc. at the University of Oxford in Child Development and Education.
-In the future, Simran hopes to pursue her interests in education and child development to reform schooling systems in her home country, Jamaica
+Her capstone project explored the relationship between the coherence of autobiographical memories and listener feedback.
+In the future, Simran hopes to pursue her interests in education and child development to reform schooling systems in her home country, Jamaica.

 BOGLARKA ORI